 Usage:

 wait/2 waits for the process numbered Pid.
 Fails if the process does not terminate normally or in case of error (see C waitpid() for details).
-RetCode is the process return code.
+RetCode is a positive number indicating the process return code if the process terminated normally, or a negative number if the process terminated due to a signal.

 Usage:kill(Pid,Signal)